Havimaki/Kong-Services-API/README.md

 ## Next Steps!

+- Add a logger instance.
+Logging is everything when we debugging!!
 - Use GitHub actions to automatically run tests and deploy to a staging/prod environment
 - Add a cache layer for storing any calls that are made often.
 (Not totally necessary here, but something good to make note of)
 - Properly mock typeorm's `Repository.createQueryBuilder()` function (Could not write all unit tests yet due to this)